stayhsfLee/stayhsf.github.io/source/_posts/Submit-spark-on-kubernetes.md

 - spark
 ---

+**Attention**:

-**Attention**: Please make sure you local machine can be accessed by the `pod` in kubernetes cluster.
+1. Please make sure you local machine can be accessed by the `pod` in kubernetes cluster.
 Because once you have submitted the job from scala shell, the executor will need to communicate with `driver node` to fetch the source data.
+2. If you use `sc.textFile()` to create `RDD` Object, plz make sure the file exists at the same path on your local machine and you pod.

 ## Command